TomPace101/nanopore_diffusion/notes.md

 - collect_results.py
 - tasks_postproc.py (re-enable in dodo.py once working)
 - gen_brainy_media.py

-_TODO_ in tasks_solver we can now get the other output filenames

 _TODO_ mesh output folders need to be together in another folder